patricklam/plam.new-webpage/content/post/20240310-pacific-and-edmonton.md

 On Friday, I checked out what was in the area, and found the [George
 C. Reifel Migratory Bird Sanctuary](https://www.reifelbirdsanctuary.com) in Delta.
-It's not far from Richmond, but you have to go around the water, so it is about a 30 minute drive.
+It's not far from Richmond, but you have to get to the bridge across the Fraser River, so it is about a 30 minute drive.
 After the overnight-flight-which-is-impossible-to-sleep-on from Sydney to Vancouver (most of it is during daytime hours in terms of your body